CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/08_AnalyzingData02.md

 Further descriptions are available [here](https://www.census.gov/geo/reference/gtc/gtc_cbsa.html).
 We have provided you with two layers containing the CSA and CBSA boundaries just for New York however the original data for the whole U.S. is available [here](https://www.census.gov/geo/maps-data/data/tiger-line.html).

+####Before you begin
+If you haven't already, download the GitHub repository for this course.
+Using the green button [here](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities), select `Download ZIP`.
+The Class_Data folder will then have all of the datasets needed for tutorials.

 ####New Downloads
 Download the land cover data clipped to the New York City area [here](https://drive.google.com/open?id=0B5KywkNXsT4JdXZjOXV1SE1wWjg).